jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The people on the frontline should copy antagonists' actions and simply do what's best for ourselves.

 Fittingly, that's why BitTorents aren't dead.
 While most people don't bother with torrent sites anymore—because Netflix is so much better—our civilization holds torrents in reserve.
 Torrents check and balance the economy in the Internet Age to be sure Main Street isn't taken advantage of again.

 Fairness is the motivation for this insightful GIF.

 ![Battle Scene](/img\diagrams\checks-and-balances-storytelling.jpg)

-If you're wondering, streaming companies are returning the studio system to Hollywood, except the home theatre is replacing the movie theatre.
-The problem is with so many Netflix copycats, friends, and families are not watching the same stuff at the same time.
-Making it harder to update our culture with new stories.

-The biggest problem is the Studio System should never have been outlawed in the first place.
-Which is the topic of my other book [History of the Movies](https://www.techvolution.io/history-of-the-movies/).

 ## We've Blown Up One Death Star, Now Here's How We Win the War

 So Stargazer, we did well with Wikipedia and Netflix.
-Despite antagonism, we upgraded two large sectors of our society to the Internet Age.
+Despite great antagonism, we upgraded two sectors of our society to the Internet Age.
 To keep the momentum going, we have to keep making you happy.

-Imagine if everything was as easy and affordable as Wikipedia and Netflix.
-That happy image will empower us to solve agonizing commutes, clarify complex insurance contracts, and reduce our over-consumption.
-That's the war you must jump into with lightsabers a-blazin', dicing up old evil tools to supercharge humanity into the Internet Age.

-Note, our lives cut across thousands to millions of problems.
-Thus, our villains are not in a massive group like "the rich" or the "the unions" as old philosophies label.
-Our villains reveal themselves inside thousands of companies, institutions, and organizations of the Industrial Age who fight to keep their version of the Encyclopedia Britannica or DVD alive.

 There's no reason to antagonize.
 There's so much work to be done and glory to be earned in our never-ending game of civilization.

 Regardless, some people choose to hold humanity back.
 Today, there is an entire class of middlemen, consultants, administrators, managers, and executives who don't know the skills of their industry like nursing, teaching, and (definitely not) cleaning.
 Their power comes from guarding the gates of an Industrial Age technology.

-Together, protagonists and player gods can overcome these antagonists to bring on the Internet Age.
+Together, protagonists and player gods can overcome these antagonists and bring on the full might of the Internet Age.
 I know this is possible because history has proven it.
 Our struggle to upgrade civilization was fought generations ago with Darth Blockbuster's master: Darth King.

 Darth King ruled atop a vast hierarchy.
 He lived inside gated palaces, using society's money to host splendid banquets and balls.
 His absolute control over society's levers of power was hidden by the Medieval Age's ruling philosophy of the "noble's divine right to rule."